 The Lowcountry Food Bank was founded in 1983 as a clearinghouse for donated food items through the generosity of both the Coastal Community Foundation of South Carolina and Trident United Way.

-The LCFB will distribute more than 25 million pounds of food, including 6 million pounds of fresh produce, to 200,000 families, children and seniors in 2016.
+The LCFB distributed more than 26 million pounds of food, including 6 million pounds of fresh produce, to 200,000 families, children and seniors in 2016.
 We distribute food through our three distribution centers of Yemassee, Charleston and Myrtle Beach.
 We are a member of Feeding America, the nation's official network of food banks.
 To learn more about Feeding America, visit www.feedingamerica.org.